robinwesterback/User-Centric-Frontend-Development-Milestone-Project/README.md

 ![alt text](mockups/contact.png "Contact Section") ![alt text](mockups/menu.png "Full Screen Overlay Menu")

+### Strategy
+The goal with the website is to provide quick and accessable information while still being visaully appealing.
+The foundation of the website should be good with room for improvement for future updates/releases.

+### Scope
+I want to give give the users the information they are looking for when searching for talent.
+At this stage the user can access all information they need while there is still improvements to be made.
+Further on you can improve the website and the access to information by e.g. implementing modals in the projects section.

+### Structure
+The website has a natural structure with the "home-section" giving a message, in this case the message is that you want someone that can solve problems.
+The next section is the "about-section", describing what problems I can solve while giving a hint of what they can expect.
+From there you dive deeper and get to the "projects-section" showing of some projects I have worked on (placeholders at the moment, modals in the future).
+Last but not least, you get to the "contact-section" where you can access social-links, a resume and contact-info.

+### Skeleton
+In this [link](https://github.com/robinwesterback/User-Centric-Frontend-Development-Milestone-Project/tree/master/wireframes) you can find the wireframes for each section that serves as the skeleton for the project.

+### Surface
+The "black n grey" design is clean and works well to make images/videos and CTAs pop a bit.
+The "styling" spans give a nice touch rather than having borders.
+I'm also a big fan of the font-families used.

 ## Features
 The website contains several features with a few left to be implemented.